-We will estimate the effect of the intervention using risk ratio for dichotomous data, together with the appropriate associated 95% confidence interval and standardised mean difference for continuous data, together with the 95% appropriate associated confidence interval (Higgins 2011).
-We will ensure that an increase in scores for continuous outcomes can be interpreted in the same way for each outcome, explain the direction to the reader, and report where the directions were reversed if this was necessary.
+We will estimate the effect of the intervention using risk ratios and associated 95% confidence intervals for dichotomous data, and standardised mean differences and 95% confidence intervals for continuous data (Higgins 2011).
+We will ensure that readers can interpret an increase in scores for continuous outcomes in the same way for each outcome, explain the direction of effect, and report where the directions were reversed if this were necessary.